Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/set_and_secure_django_server.md

 ## Steps to Secure the web server using 2FA

-1. Stopped the server from running by using `ctrl+c`:
+1.Stopped the server from running by using `ctrl+c`:

 ```cmd
 ^C
 Shutting down server...
 ```

-2. Followed the [Django OTP installation docs](https://django-otp-official.readthedocs.io/en/stable/overview.html#installation) and modified `settings.py`, using the `otp_totp` plugin.
+2.Followed the [Django OTP installation docs](https://django-otp-official.readthedocs.io/en/stable/overview.html#installation) and modified `settings.py`, using the `otp_totp` plugin.
 This plugin adds `two-factor authentication` by adding a one time passwords sent to the email that must be provided in order to access as admin.
 Following the instructions I modified the `Application Definition` part of the code:

 ```py